naimsheikh8020/Zavisoft/README.md

 ## 📋 Overview

-Zavisoft is a fully functional e-commerce platform that allows users to browse products, view detailed product information, add items to their cart, and manage their shopping experience.
+fully functional e-commerce platform that allows users to browse products, view detailed product information, add items to their cart, and manage their shopping experience.
 The application integrates with a REST API to fetch real-time product data and categories, providing a dynamic shopping experience.

 ### Key Features